acidburnmonkey/rice-cook/README.md

 sudo chown -R user:user /home/username
 ```

-## A snapshot of your current fedora config can be genereted with this script
+## A snapshot of your current fedora config can be generated with this script

 [link](https://github.com/acidburnmonkey/scripts/blob/main/fedora-apps.py)